ToldYaOnce/kx-event-tracking/README.md

 - `stack.database` - RdsDatabase construct with `.instance` and `.secret`
 - `stack.eventsBus` - EventsBus construct with `.queue`, `.consumerFunction`, `.deadLetterQueue`

+**Note:** The EventTrackingStack no longer includes an API Gateway or query endpoints.
+Use the patterns shown above to create your own API layer.

 ## 📊 Monitoring

 ### CloudWatch Metrics